malikmajette/Pnyx/README.md

 # Pnyx
-Matlab and Unity are the main programs I use to simulate crowds in the Pnyx The steps I took are outlined here:
+Matlab and Unity are the main programs I use to simulate crowds in the Pnyx The steps I took are outlined here:#
 1. Interpolation
-	a.
-Using "scaled_floor_60.csv" I had a reference to 350 X,Y,Z positions for the Pnyx
-	b.
-"Pnyx_crowd_interpolation_refined.m" handles the reference points from the csv and interpolates the data using a Matlab function called scatteredInterpolant
-	c.
-The rest of the file plots some test points and creates an obj file, but it is not used
+	*Using "scaled_floor_60.csv" I had a reference to 350 X,Y,Z positions for the Pnyx *"Pnyx_crowd_interpolation_refined.m" handles the reference points from the csv and interpolates the data using a Matlab function called scatteredInterpolant *The rest of the file plots some test points and creates an obj file, but it is not used
 2. Spatial Partition
 	a.	"pnyx_index.m" is ran after interpolation to create an 81x81 grid of Y reference points
 	b.
 Writes to "pnyx_reference_points.txt" which is used in Unity for Y lookup